 9. Çeşme town and peninsula

-Çeşme is the first area that comes to mind when looking for a holiday destination in Izmir, it is one of the most popular holiday centers in Turkey with sea, sand, sun, surfing, Spa, Wellness and historical tourism.
+Çeşme is the first area that comes to mind when looking for a holiday destination in Izmir, it is one of the most popular holiday centers in Turkey with sea, sand, sun, surfing, Spas / hot tubs, Wellness and historical tourism.

 Conveniently located 85 kilometers from the center of Izmir, Cesme has become one of the most popular summer spots in recent years.
 Cesme welcomes thousands of tourists every year and has many beaches, bays, accommodation and nightclubs.

 Favored by celebrities in summer, Cesme has many historical elements worth seeing.
-The ancient city of Erythrai is also within the limits of Çeşme Ildırı village.
+The ancient city of Erythrai is also within the limits of the village of Çeşme intrusion.
 Cesme has many beaches to choose from, including many areas such as the regional center, Ilica and Alacati.
 In Cesme, one of the most popular addresses in summer, you can enjoy the sea and sun during the day and have fun at night.

 Alsancak is a district in the Konak district of Izmir, with a beautiful view, which forms the center of the city.
 Izmir's most popular attraction, Alsancak, stands out for its day and nighttime activities.